 During the participant-centered planning process, case managers explain services and service options including consumer directed services as defined in E-1-e.
-The Consumer Directed Specialist will provide ongoing support to the participant and his/her case manager throughout the participant's use of this option to process and submit required documentation.
+The Support Broker will provide ongoing support (assist to hire, train and manage employees, determine rates, develop and manage an individual budget, develop emergency back up plans, access community activities and natural supports, and access and develop self-advocacy skills) to the participant and his/her case manager throughout the participant's use of this option to process and submit required documentation.